I've tackle the reflection for this project in a problem-solution approach as this is helping me to process my thoughts and actions.

 How can I make finger beads?
 I tried to cast my finger in latex as I though latex will allow me to sew it and use it as bead but I waited 2 days and latex never dried inside the silicone mold.
 Plaster or resin don't stick out from the socks as these materials are heavy.

-How can I express that my hands work when connected to the music?
-I cast all my right hand fingers, coloured them, added tulle and plastic tube, representing the violin strings.
+How can I develop further my cast fingers?
+I cast every single finger of my right hand and I colour them in the 5 colours of my chosen colour palette.
+I added tulle and plastic tube, representing the violin strings.
 I wanted to place them around the feet but I first sent a picture to my honest mum and she replied "they look like ballerina tutu fingers, you know... the penis props from a bachelorette party".
 My mum really ruined the visioning of my fingers.
 I was about to throw them away but I decided to collaged them with different illustrations of my headphones, my hand and music wavelength with bits of vinyls.

 I was playing around with the resin sample with music inside and when I set it as “an ankle bracelet” it reminds me in a way to ankle monitors, use to control house arrest.
 This makes me think: Am I a prisoner of music?
 I love philosophy as it makes me question everything; I consider music my ally as it makes me focus but because my creativity depends on music, I am dependance on music, so I am a prisoner to the music.